-15 After presenting the validation's results (Sect.
+After presenting the validation's results (Sect.
 4.1), we quantify, characterize and compare the damage caused by SWFs with damage caused by fluvial floods (Sect.
 4.2).
-Following, we present the spatial distribution of SWF damage (Sect.
+In the following, we present the spatial distribution of SWF damage (Sect.
 4.3) and show how the damage evolved within the last 20 years (Sect.
 4.4).